-For cash flow hedges, gains and losses are recorded in other comprehensive income ("OCI") and are reclassified to the Consolidated Statements of Operations in conjunction with the recognition of the underlying hedged item.
+For previous cash flow hedges that were designated for hedge accounting, gains and losses were recorded in other comprehensive income ("OCI") and were reclassified to the Consolidated Statements of Operations in conjunction with the recognition of the underlying hedged item.
 Changes in the fair value of derivatives that are not designated for hedge accounting are recognized immediately in the Consolidated Statements of Operations.
-Cash flows from derivatives that are accounted for as hedges and cash flows from derivatives that are not designated as hedges are classified in the same category on the Consolidated Statements of Cash Flows as the items being hedged or on a basis consistent with the nature of the instruments.
+Cash flows from derivatives that were designated as hedges and cash flows from derivatives that are not designated as hedges are classified in the same category on the Consolidated Statements of Cash Flows as the items being hedged or on a basis consistent with the nature of the instruments.
+The Company held no material derivative financial instruments as of September 30, 2023 or 2022.